nardnahcalab/dell-ai/README.md

 - Browse available AI models
 - View platform configurations
 - Generate deployment snippets for running AI models on Dell hardware
-- Deploy models and applications directly onto the local node
+- Deploy models and applications directly onto the local node, with automatic host port and GPU management
+- Track, discover, and tear down local deployments through a deployment registry
 - Manage local and global environment variables
 - Check the status of deployed endpoints, checkpoints, and active deployments
 - Simple and easy-to-use API